vanderbilt-data-science/ai_summer/README.md

 - [Introduction to Python (Datacamp Youtube Playlist)](https://www.youtube.com/watch?v=-Rf4fZDQ0yw&list=PLjgj6kdf_snaw8QnlhK5f3DzFDFKDU5f4)
 - [Introduction to Python (freeCodeCamp.org)](https://www.youtube.com/watch?v=rfscVS0vtbw)
 -  Fastcups https://cups.fast.ai/vanderbilt-ai-summer (to be used synchronously during class)

+### Transformers
+-  Natural Language Processing with Transformers by Lewis Tunstall, Leandro von Werra and Thomas Wolf.
+If you are affiliated with Vanderbilt University, you can access this pre-print book (and any book by O’Reilly) free by logging into O'Reilly Media using your Vanderbilt email address.
+Vanderbilt licenses all content from O’Reilly.
+The book covers Transformers for purposes beyond text.